lfrguimaraes/DataScienceCoursera/C3 - Getting and Cleaning Data/Project/README.md

 ## Assingment 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+* Writes a file named finalAverageData.txt with independent tidy data set with the average of each variable for each activity and each subject

 ```r
 dataMergedAverage<-aggregate(. ~Subject + Activity, dataMeanStd, mean)